StackVista/stackstate-docs/configure/topology/tune-topology-synchronization.md

     stackstate-sync-665f988dc4-sh4fp   1970m         3234Mi
     ```

 In the above example, we observe that 1.970 cores are used by the synchronization pod, where 2 are requested.
-This means that the pod is very close to its CPU budget and is likely throttled.
+This means that the pod is close to its CPU budget and is likely throttled.
 To remedy this, follow the procedure below to change the topology synchronization CPU budget.

 ## Change the topology synchronization CPU budget